For information on COVID-19, including resources and key links, please click here.

 We provide information, advice, and support with relation to education, social, and healthcare matters.

-Our service operates face-to-face, over the telephone, and via email for families living in Bournemouth, Christchurch, and Poole.
+Our service operates face-to-face, virtually, over the telephone, and via email for families living in Bournemouth, Christchurch, and Poole.

 Our aim is to promote independence and self-advocacy to enable children, young people, and their parent/carers to engage in discussions and decisions about support and provision as fully as possible.